flyduino/kissfc-tx-lua-scripts/README.md

 Unzip the files from the link above and copy both the file and the folder(!) into the **/SCRIPTS/TELEMETRY** folder on your SD card.

-## You like what I do and want to support feel free to become my patron or donate via paypal

-* www.patreon.com/fedorcommander
-* www.paypal.me/FedorCommander